 Host regular internships and independent studies on book arts and conservation topic for students in the iSchool and various departments in Visual and Performing Arts.
 Of note is the Gaylord Internship that is offered to graduates of conservation / binding programs.

 Regular presentations on book arts and conservation/preservation (including digital) topics to classes in the iSchool and various departments in Visual and Performing Arts.

 Taught formal "Book Arts" class (PRT 552) in the Printmaking Department of VPA and extensive independent studies in the book arts.
 Spring 2007.

 Springback Ledger Bindings: A step-by-step article describing the English style of this binding as demonstrated by Richard Baker at the Guild of Book Workers Standards of Excellence conference in 2003.
 Published in the Summer 2005 issue of the Guild of Book Workers Journal.

-Report on the Storage of Architectural Materials at the Syracuse University Library: Article is co-authored by Carolyn Davis and Debra Olson, and describes the development of a tube storage system for architectural materials.
+Report on the Storage of Architectural Materials at the Syracuse University Library [PDF]: Article is co-authored by Carolyn Davis and Debra Olson, and describes the development of a tube storage system for architectural materials.
 Published in the 2003 Book and Paper Group Annual of the American Institute of Conservation.
 Expanded HTML version with addition images added since submission for publication.